iohkedu/cardano-education-program/blockchain-101/lessons/7-accounting-model.md

                                                     *****
 ```

 Transactions have inputs and outputs.
-In this case, Bob's 1 million ada is the only input and two outputs, one belonging to Ted with 1 hundred thousand ada, the other going back to Bob for the change of 9 hundred thousand ada.
-Think of cash (money bills) here, you don't tear $10 in the middle and give half of the bill to buy $5 worth of something at supermarkets, but you give the bill of $10 as a whole and get the change of $5 bill back.
-The total of all inputs should match with the total of all outputs and transaction fees if there are any.
+In this example, Bob’s 1 million ada is the only input, and there are two outputs: one to Ted for 100,000 ada, and one back to Bob as change for 900,000 ada.
+Think of it like using cash.
+You don’t tear a $10 bill in half to pay $5 at a store – you hand over the whole $10 bill and receive $5 in change.
+The total of all inputs must equal the total of all outputs plus any transaction fees.

-The 2 outputs would be UTXOs as they are transaction outputs but not spent yet.
-Here is the twist, transactions inputs take only UTXOs, which are transaction outputs.
-Once an output is used as an input, it no longer is **unspent** transaction output (UTXO) because it is spent, hence, UTXOs can only be spent once.
-So the transactions would happen like the following:
+The two outputs are UTXOs, since they are transaction outputs that have not yet been spent.
+Here’s the twist: transaction inputs can only come from UTXOs – which means from previous transaction outputs.
+Once an output is used as an input, it is no longer an unspent transaction output (UTXO) because it has been spent.
+Hence, each UTXO can only be used once.
+So, the transactions would proceed as follows:

 ```